Hamidalavi/EXB-World/README.md

 ### Cocoon
 Fertilized eggs are encased in a cocoon within a flatworm's body.
 The cocoon is released into the ocean waters.
 The cocoon provides nourishment to the egg, which will develop and later hatch.

+### Fish
+With fins to maneuver the ancient seas, fish evolved from the less agile invertebrates and rapidly diversified to take control of the oceans.